-- Observation
+Observation

 - Statistical and written reports

 - Surveys

 - Checklists

-- Flowcharts
+- > Flowcharts

-- Benchmarking.
+- > Benchmarking.

-III.
+iii.
 Compare what is happening with what should be happening

-Here you review and analyze what's actually happening.
+Here you review and analyse what's actually happening.
 You may refer back to your original goals, objectives or targets and, using various tools, compare your progress against these targets.
-Sometimes you will realize your original target was unrealistic or there have been changes that require you to adjust your original target.
+Sometimes you will realise your original target was unrealistic or there have been changes that require you to adjust your original target.

-IV.
+iv.
 Take appropriate action